-As promised last month, we have now uploaded an easy-to-follow tutorial on how to register with the new NHS App.
+As promised previously, we have now uploaded an easy-to-follow tutorial on how to register with the new NHS App.
 You can find it listed on our click here to go directly to it.

 We understand that this won't appeal to everybody - and not everybody has a smart phone or tablet, which is required at present.
 But remember, the more people that start using online access to appointments, notes and prescriptions, the less load there is on the telephone system, so the fewer delays others should experience.